-3.3 The panels should be stored dry and under cover, on a firm, clean, level base, off the ground and protected from rust and prolonged exposure to sunlight and weather/frost until required for use.
-Care should be taken when handling the panels to avoid damage.

-3.4 The insulation should be protected from solvents and bitumen and must not be exposed to open flame or other ignition sources.

-3.5 The paste, liquid and powder products must be stored under cover in dry conditions off the ground and between 5°C and 30°C, and protected from frost at all times.
-Contaminated material must be discarded.

-3.6 The acrylic brick-slip adhesive must be stored in frost-free conditions in temperatures not above 30°C and protected from exposure to sunlight.
+- 3.3 The panels should be stored dry and under cover, on a firm, clean, level base, off the ground and protected from rust and prolonged exposure to sunlight and weather/frost until required for use.
+Care should be taken when handling the panels to avoid damage. - 3.4 The paste, liquid and powder products must be stored under cover in dry conditions off the ground and between 5°C and 30°C, and protected from frost at all times.
+Contaminated material must be discarded. - 3.5 The acrylic brick-slip adhesive must be stored in frost-free conditions in temperatures not above 30°C and protected from exposure to sunlight.
 Tubs of unopened adhesive will have a shelf-life of up to 18 months when stored correctly.